 I am an author, photojournalist, painter.
 My book, "A Time to Mourn and A Time to Dance," was published in June 2019 and is available on Amazon.com.
 I've been immersed in creativity most of my life.
 First as a performing artist, then as a visual artist, while always writing.
-With daily writing and travels with my camera, I am able to capture simple, yet sometimes profound, moments as I move through my life.
+With writing and travels with my camera, I am able to capture simple, yet sometimes profound, moments as I move through my life.
 My stories are about ordinary matters.
-"Reflections" is my way of creating, hopefully, a lasting contribution to those of you who seek to understand more of our world in the natural and supernatural as well as yourselves.
-My opinions and subjects are placed on my heart, and they are presented humbly with no wish but to inpsire others to find The Way.
-I publish each post with a silent prayer that the words and images I've created will help each of you to have peace and ease in your heart and mind...that the work stirs the still point within.
+"Reflections" is my way of presenting a contribution to those of you who seek to understand more of our world in the natural and supernatural as well as in your own life sojourns.
+My opinions and subjects are placed on my heart, and they are presented humbly with no wish but to inspire others to find The Way.
+I publish each post with a silent prayer that the words and images I've created will help each of you to have peace and ease in your heart and mind...that the work helps you hear THE STILL SMALL VOICE within.

 I pray that the eyes of your heart may be enlightened…